kmorris896/rapture-discord-server-documentation/channel_text/landing-zone/initiation.md

 Introductions must be posted within 48 hours of your arrival.
 If you haven't done that, we'll politely give you a server kick.
 You're welcome back any time but we try to keep people active and moving in the server.

+When you're ready to post an introduction, please create a <#752172092426027108>.

 All of the above are required fields.
-Copy the template and paste it into <#760644474127908925>.
 Depending on Timezones, etc, it might take some time for a mod to approve it.

 Remember: you are encouraged to edit your introduction as many times as you'd like but must follow the guidelines listed above.
 If you create more than one post, the mods have discretion to delete your oldest post.